dotlag/Deep-Dive-Content/setting/Craven.md

-A long-range submersible mech carrier operated by the mercenary company run by the NHP [Lucid Nonsense](NHP%20Lucid%20Nonsense.md).
+A long-range submersible mech carrier operated by the mercenary company run by the NHP [[setting/NHP Lucid Nonsense|Lucid Nonsense]].

 <small>Named for John Piña Craven, a Navy mathematician who was part of the team responsible for finding a lost h-bomb in the mediterranian.</small>